shajra/nix-project/doc/project-documenting.md

 # About this document<a id="sec-1"></a>

 This document shows one way to document your code with the `org2gfm` script provided by this project, Nix-project.
-This script converts [Emac's Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) files into [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/).
+This script converts [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) files into [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/).
 It can evaluate all source blocks in the Org files to generate results to include in the documentation or check that source code snippets work as intended.

 If you're reading this document right now as Markdown it was generated with `org2gfm`.